 The market could not sustain $150 barrel in oil.

-The airline business would have to ground airplanes, even more than they did.
+The airline business would have to ground airplanes even more than they did.

 And look what they did do that, by the way.

-Now oil's 55, gas is under two bucks.
+Now oil is $55, gas is under $2.

 But there's not a mad dash to go buy cars.

-Because they don't understand what caused it to skyrocket in the first place.
+And that's because everybody instinctively doesn't trust this price drop because they don't understand what caused it to skyrocket in the first place.

-That kind of instability, that erraticism, the market generally doesn't allow that to happen, both up and down.
+kind of instability, that erraticism, the market generally doesn't allow that to happen, both up and down.

-Obama's gonna do it.
+Obama's going to do it.

 If this Congress doesn't, Obama will do it.